Skip to content

 How the Article 4 Tie-Breaker Cascade Resolves Dual Residence for UK Property Owners

-The Article 4 tie-breaker is the cascade UK double taxation treaties use to allocate treaty residence when an individual is resident under the domestic rules of both states in the same tax period.
+The Article 4 tie-breaker is the cascade UK double taxation treaties use to allocate treaty residence when you are resident under the domestic rules of both states in the same tax period.
 The cascade applies the four tests in strict order: permanent home, centre of vital interests, habitual abode, nationality.
 If none resolves, the competent authorities reach agreement under the Mutual Agreement Procedure.
-For UK property owners, the cascade does not change UK source taxation under Articles 6 and 13.
+If you own UK property, the cascade does not change UK source taxation under Articles 6 and 13.
 UK rental income and UK property gains remain UK-taxable regardless of which state wins the cascade.
-What changes is residence-state taxation on worldwide income and the foreign tax credit allocation.
-This page walks each cascade step against HMRC INTM154020, the OECD Model 2017 Commentary, and a Daniel UK-Portugal worked example that resolves at Step 3 (habitual abode).
+What changes is residence-state taxation on your worldwide income and the foreign tax credit allocation.
+Each step is set against HMRC INTM154020 and the OECD Model 2017 Commentary, with a Daniel UK-Portugal worked example that resolves at Step 3 (habitual abode).

 19 min read